Beat the Heat: Go Jump In a Lake!

 Bass River State Park (Tuckerton): In addition to swimming, canoeing, and boating, there's a beach, nature trails, and even campsites.
 Fees are by vehicle: $5 on weekdays and $10 on weekends; $2 for walkers and bicyclists.

 Darlington County Park (Mahwah): With three lakes, two for swimming and one for fishing, there's plenty to do.
 Not to mention the new children's playground, sandy beach, picnic area, handball and tennis courts, and camping sites nearby.
-Rates are per person, and vary based on age and residential status.
+There's an entrance fee during swimming season, but discounts are provided to those with a Bergen County Parks card.

 Hopatcong State Park (Landing): The highlight here is a large freshwater lake, making it a perfect place for swimming as well as fishing and boating.
 Fees are by vehicle, $6 on weekdays and $10 on weekends; $3 for walkers and bicyclists.

-Lewis Morris Park/Sunrise Lake (Morristown): This park has more than 1,000 acres featuring swimming in Sunrise Lake, as well as a Parcourse Exercise Circuit, ball fields, and camping.
-There's a fantastic new playground, too.
+Lewis Morris Park/Sunrise Lake (Morristown): This park has more than 2,000 acres featuring swimming in Sunrise Lake, as well as a dog park, ball fields, and camping.
+There's a fantastic playground, too, with slides, rings and climbing structures, and 12 miles of trails.
 Lake fees vary by activity.

-Wawayanda State Park (Hewitt): Featuring more than 40 miles of hiking trails, this park is perfect for those who want to combine a swim with a climb—the views from the top of Wawayanda Mountain are well worth the trek.
-In addition to swimming, the lake offers boating, fishing, picnicking, and camping.
+Wawayanda State Park (Hewitt): Featuring more than 60 miles of hiking trails, this park is perfect for those who want to combine a swim with a climb—the views from the top of Wawayanda Mountain are well worth the trek.
+In addition to swimming, the lake offers boating, fishing, picnicking and camping.
 Fees are by vehicle, $5 on weekdays and $10 on weekends.